Skip to navigation Skip to content

 See:

-• the agency may grant an extension for a period of up to 12 months.
+• agency may grant an extension for a period of up to 12 months.
 The requestor must advise of extension period, otherwise it will default to 28 days

-• reimbursement arrangement reached
+• reached a reimbursement arrangement

 • the due date provided on the Notice to Claimant (NTC) has passed